-Seminars are three hours long and take place on weekdays at the Newberry.
-Seminars are always scheduled from 9:30 am to 12:30 pm.
-Participants earn three CPDU credits for attending a NTC seminar.
+Each seminar is three hours long and takes place on weekdays at the Newberry.
+Seminars are always scheduled from 9:30 am to 12:30 pm unless otherwise indicated.
+Participants earn three CPDU credit hours for attending an NTC seminar.

 Participating in NTC

-NTC is a membership-based program that requires the purchase of an annual membership.
+NTC is a subscription-based program that requires the purchase of an annual membership.
 School districts, schools, departments, or individuals are welcome to purchase any level of membership to fit their professional development needs.
-District, school, and departments that are NTC members use a central contact person to coordinate seminar requests, track seminar participation, and monitor membership status.
+Districts, schools, and departments that are NTC members use a central contact person to coordinate seminar requests, track seminar participation, and monitor membership status.

-Seminar registration is limited to 20 participants per seminar.
-Registrations are filled on a first-come, first-served basis.
-Each member may only send two teachers to any given seminar.
+Registration is limited to 20 participants per seminar and are filled on a first-come, first-served basis.
+Each NTC member may only send two teachers to any given seminar.

 Download the current NTC Membership Form.

-For questions or more information contact Charlotte Wolfe Ross, Teacher Programs Manager, at email@example.com.
+For questions or more information, please contact Teacher Programs Staff.